MIM-3 Nike Ajax: Testing

 The first test firing of a static round was carried out at the White Sands Proving Ground on 17 September 1946 and then returned to Douglas in California for study.
 The next week an unguided example was launched, and similar tests followed until 28 January 1947, ending the first test series.
 During one test a missile reached an altitude of 140,000 feet.
 A second test series followed in September and October 1947, including several improvements in the design in order to address problems with the booster.
 A further series in 1948, originally planned for 1946, continued to demonstrate problems.

 Eventually, the team was forced to give up on the clustered booster concept.
 Invariably small differences in thrust between the different JATO bottles would lead to significant thrust asymmetries, ones that overwhelmed the stabilizing effect of the fins in spite of them being very large.
 Instead, the project selected a larger booster being developed by the US Navy's Operation Bumblebee, creating a new version known as the Allegheny JATO T39 2.6DS-51,000.
 The Navy's similar booster can be seen on the RIM-2 Terrier.

-A new series of test firings started in September 1948 but were stopped until May 1949 after a number of modifications were carried out.
+A new series of test firings started in September 1948 but were stopped until May 1949 after modifications were carried out.
 Funding problems then delayed the program until January 1950.
 From late January through April another 16 missiles were fired, with much better results.

 Accelerating development

-Through early development, the Nike project had not been considered very important.
+During its early development, the Nike project had not been considered very important.
 A series of events in the late 1940s led to a re-appraisal of the situation, including the Soviet atomic test in 1949, the communist victory in China, and the Berlin Blockade.
 The June 1950 opening of the Korea War brought all of this to a head and new urgency was given to US defense.
 In October 1950, US Secretary of Defense Charles E. Wilson appointed Kaufman Keller to the newly created position of Director of Guided Weapons to speed their development.

 Keller examined the various ongoing projects and decided that Nike was the best developed.
 He recommended that development of Nike be accelerated and that an initial production run of 60 launch stations and 1,000 missiles should be completed by 31 December 1952, with continued production of 1,000 a month after that date.
 In January 1951, Wilson approved the plan, in spite of additional testing being required.
 A new test series of the proposed production model was carried out starting in October, and on 27 November 1951, Nike successfully intercepted a QB-17 target drone.
 Twenty-two further tests followed that year.
-In the new year a new test series started, including a live-fire attack on a QB-17 in April 1952 that was viewed by visiting brass.
+In the new year a new test series started, including a live-fire attack on a QB-17 in April 1952 that was viewed by visiting senior officers.